DeisDev/AppInstaller/README.md

 A **simple, interactive PowerShell script** for quickly setting up a new Windows PC by checking for and installing popular programs using [Chocolatey](https://chocolatey.org/).

+[!NOTE]
+> **Intended Use:**
+> Ideal for fresh Windows installs, new PCs, or quickly restoring your preferred software stack.

+[!WARNING]
+> **Disclaimer:**
-> ⚠️ _**Disclaimer:** This project is primarily for my personal use.
+> This project is primarily for my personal use.
 It is not designed or maintained as a general-purpose solution.
-I do **not** accept pull requests or issues.
-Please feel free to fork or adapt the script for your own needs, but official support or contributions will not be provided._
+> I do **not** accept pull requests or issues.
+Please feel free to fork or adapt the script for your own needs, but official support or contributions will not be provided.

-> 💡 _**Intended Use:** Ideal for fresh Windows installs, new PCs, or quickly restoring your preferred software stack._

 ---